GentleCare-SW/GentleRepo/docs/TROUBLESHOOTING_GUIDE.md

 ### Troubleshooting Guide
-This guide is intended to be a record of errors we have encountered and how they were fixed.
+This guide is a record of errors we have encountered and how they were fixed.

 ## Motor Errors
 Motor error codes:
 1. Not responding
    - Common reasons: Motor power or A/B/C connection is bad, tx/rx pin disconnected from arduino
 2. Calibration Failed
-   - Common reasons: Problem with encoder connection
+   - Common reasons: Problem with encoder connection, the shaft has too much resistance
 4. Control Error
-   - Common reasons: Spinout - motor started running out of control
+   - Common reasons: motor started running out of control (spinoout) or too much torque caused the motor to hit the current limit

 ### Odrive Color Code
 Red: Error, odrive is disabled
 Green: Calibrating or running
 Blue: Idle (indicates a problem if it returns to blue after calibration)
-Yellow-green?

 ## Using odrivetool in the terminal
 List of helpful commands: